-- (6) Individualized Concentration: This concentration affords students the opportunity to design a combination or collection of courses that meets their individual interests and needs, provided that an opportunity to pursue their area of interest is not available through the other five concentrations.
+- (7) Individualized Concentration: This concentration affords students the opportunity to design a combination or collection of courses that meets their individual interests and needs, provided that an opportunity to pursue their area of interest is not available through the other five concentrations.
 This will be done in consultation with, and have the approval of, an academic advisor. - a.
-General Requirements
+General Requirements b.
+Specific Requirements